 Trust Wang, But Don’t Try to Verify Wang

 Unsurprisingly, though under investigation for fraudulent data manipulation, Wang and PGP refuse to allow peer review of the secret algorithm he used to build his ‘fair’ maps because they say, it’s proprietary.
-It’s far more likely the reason is that his algorithm can’t and won’t duplicate the manipulated partisan data he phonied-up, and that peer review would expose Wang and Princeton, though they didn’t mention that little problem.
+It’s possible – and far more likely if the whistleblowers are right – the reason is that his algorithm can’t and won’t duplicate the manipulated partisan data he phonied-up, and that peer review would expose Wang and Princeton, though they didn’t mention that little problem.

 Princeton Gerrymandering Project Impact